gageshaw/guessNum/README.md

 -Guess as many times as it takes to hit the jackpot

 Hint:
-Think of this exercise as a basic search operation, and play around with the efficiency of different search algorithms (I reccomend binary)
+Think of this exercise as a basic search operation, and play around with the efficiency of different search algorithms (I recommend binary)